gs-rezaem/cfgsync/tmp/contrib-model.md

 4. In == Out with developer certificate of origin (DCO)

-In all of these, there is one shared concern: if person X writes some code Y, who owns the copyright to code Y before its contributed?
+In all of these, there is one shared concern: if person X writes some code Y, who owns the copyright to code Y before it's contributed?
 In many cases, the answer is not person X, because person X may (knowingly or not) have entered into a contract (for example, an employment agreement under US law) that assigns copyright